ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 - We assume that the client has access to a global directory of the current configurations used by all Privacy Pass servers.

+The wider ecosystem that this protocol is employed in is described in
+{{draft-davidson-pp-architecture}}.

 # Privacy Pass functional API {#pp-api}

 Before describing the protocol itself in {{overview}}, we describe the